Szamerik/fh4saveswap/README.md

 2. Start the game and drive around for 30 seconds or so, then exit the game.

 3. Open up windows explorer and in the directory bar copy and paste this: "C:\Users\szaamerik\AppData\Local\Packages\Microsoft.SunriseBaseGame_8wekyb3d8bbwe\SystemAppData"
-Replace "szamerik" with your username.
+Replace "szaamerik" with your username.

 4. You will see a folder called "wgs".
 Click on that folder and you will see folders with a bunch of zeros.
 As an example: "000921HFBAS23_000000000000000000000000737B6231"
 Sort by "Date Modified" to see the most recently modified folder.
 Click on the most recent one.
 That is your latest account used on Forza.